Sayi-Sudharshana/biopython-capstone-project/README.md

 **Overview:**
 Computational analysis and functional annotation of a hypothetical viral protein using Biopython, BLAST, and domain-based inference.
 The project follows a step-by-step sequence-to-function pipeline including sequence quality assessment, homology search, and biological interpretation.

+**Sequence Detail:**
+The sequence used in this project is a conserved hypothetical viral protein containing the DUF2460 domain.
+It was chosen to explore how computational tools can be used to analyze and interpret uncharacterized sequences using homology and domain conservation.

 **Biological Interpretation:**
 The analyzed sequence represents a conserved hypothetical viral protein containing the DUF2460 domain.
 Sequence quality analysis confirmed that the protein has an appropriate length and composition, indicating good sequence quality.